FrancoisVongue/20-days-challenge/NODE.md

     .save() // save document(instance) to the database .then(tour => console.log(`successfully saved the tour named ${tour.name}`))
     .catch(e => console.error(`Error: ${e}`));
 ```

 ## Architecture
 1. Application vs Business logic
     Applications logic is logic that concerns `implementation` of something.
         - how to get something from the database
-        - how to sort somethign efficiently
+        - how to sort something efficiently

-    Business logic is about what the `meaning` of an action
+    Business logic is about the `meaning` of an action
         - what does it mean to register (what is needed for that)
         - what does it mean a "valid" user
         - what does it mean to pay the bill

     There's a philisophy called `fat model thin controller` that means that
     you should offload as much logic as possible to the model and leave
     controllers as small as possible.
+This way you can make your servers more performant.
+    E.g `don't do sorting or filtering` on the server, let DB do that.

 2. Refactorign into MVC
     1. We must already have `routes` and `actions` separated.